-On April 13th, 2006, The Guilford Courier ran a piece on Art In Motion: Invitational Exhibition of Puppets, and covered an installation of my puppets and set pieces from Growing Up Linda – Birthday Trauma.
-In the article, “Imagination and Skilled Hands Combine in Puppet Exhibition at GAC”, Leah Lopez Schmalz characterized my instalation as an “eye catching”.
+On April 13th, 2006, The Guilford Courier ran a piece on Art In Motion: Invitational Exhibition of Puppets, which covered Birthday Trauma, an installation of puppets and objects from Growing Up Linda.

-More from “Imagination and Skilled Hands Combine in Puppet Exhibition at GAC” by Leah Lopez Schmalz:
+In the article, “Imagination and Skilled Hands Combine in Puppet Exhibition at GAC”, Leah Lopez Schmalz characterized my installation as an “eye catcher”.

 The Guilford Art Center (GAC) invited 17 puppeteers from across the Northeast to submit work in five major styles.
 The results include approximately 30 examples of shadow, rod, hand, mask and string (marionette) puppets.